 - 1. Behavior guidance is based on scientific principles.
 The proper implementation of behavior guidance requires an understanding of these principles.
-Behavior guidance, however, is more than pure science and requires skills in communication, empathy, coaching, and listening.
-As such, behavior guidance is a clinical art form and a skill built on a foundation of science. - The goals of behavior guidance are to establish communication, alleviate fear and anxiety, deliver quality dental care, build a trusting relationship between dentist and child, and promote the child's positive attitude toward oral/dental health and oral health care. - 3.
-The urgency of the child's dental needs must be considered when planning treatment.
-Deferral or modification of treatment sometimes may be appropriate until routine care can be provided using appropriate behavior guidance techniques. - 4.
+Behavior guidance, however, is more than pure science and requires skills in communication, empathy, coaching, tolerance, flexibility, and active listening.
+As such, behavior guidance is a clinical art form and a skill built on a foundation of science. - 2.
+The goals of behavior guidance are to establish communication, alleviate fear and anxiety, deliver quality dental care, build a trusting relationship between dentist, child, and parent, and promote the child's positive attitude toward oral/dental health and oral health care. - The urgency of the child's dental needs must be considered when planning treatment.
+Deferral or modification of treatment sometimes may be necessary until routine care can be provided using appropriate behavior guidance techniques. - 4.
 All decisions regarding use of behavior guidance techniques must be based upon a benefit vs risk evaluation.
 As part of the process of obtaining informed consent, the dentist's recommendations regarding use of techniques (other than communicative guidance) must be explained to the parent's understanding and acceptance.
-Parents share in the decision-making process regarding treatment of their children. - 5.
-The dental staff must be trained carefully to support the doctor's efforts and properly welcome the patient and parent into a child-friendly environment that will facilitate behavior guidance and a positive dental visit.
+Parents share in the decision-making process regarding treatment of their children. - The staff must be trained carefully to support the dentist's efforts and welcome the patient and parent into a childfriendly environment that will facilitate behavior guidance and a positive dental visit. - 6.
+Pain management during dental procedures is crucial for successful behavior guidance and enhancing positive dental attitudes for future visits.
+Listening to the chld and observing his/her behavior at the first sign of distress will be helpful in diagnosing the situation and facilitating proper behavior guidance techniques. - 7.
+Parents exert a significant influence on the behavior of their children.
+Educating the parents before their child's visit may be helpful and promote a positive dental experience. - Dentists should record the patient's behavior at each visit.
+This will serve as a documentation of past behavior and aid in diagnosis for future visits.